lynnzYe/asap-dataset/README.md

 The dataset is made available under a [Creative Commons Attribution Non-Commercial Share-Alike 4.0 (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 #### Versions
-- The current version of ASAP (v1.1) has some corrections, as enumerated in the change notes on the tag [v1.1](https://github.com/fosfrancesco/asap-dataset/releases/tag/v1.1).
-- The initial version of ASAP (as it was released at ISMIR 2020) is available as [v1.0](https://github.com/fosfrancesco/asap-dataset/releases/tag/v1.0).
+- The initial version of (n)ASAP (as it was released for TISMIR 2023) is based on ASAP [v1.1](https://github.com/fosfrancesco/asap-dataset/releases/tag/v1.1).